2021 Tour of Norway

-The 2021 Tour of Norway was a men's road cycling stage race which is took place from 19 to 22 August 2021.
+The 2021 Tour of Norway was a men's road cycling stage race which took place from 19 to 22 August 2021.
 It was the 10th edition of the Tour of Norway, which was rated as a 2.Pro event on the 2021 UCI Europe Tour and the 2021 UCI ProSeries calendars.
 This edition was the race's first in the UCI ProSeries; the 2020 edition was expected to feature in the inaugural UCI ProSeries but was cancelled due to the COVID-19 pandemic.

-The race was originally six stages long and scheduled to be held from 19–24 May, but it was later reduced to four stages and scheduled to begin instead on 21 May.
+The race was originally six stages long and scheduled to be held from 19 to 24 May, but it was later reduced to four stages and scheduled to begin instead on 21 May.
 However, on 16 April, the shortened race was postponed to 19–22 August due to a spike in COVID-19 cases.